AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/token-snapshot-campaign.md

 * **Recipient of the Initial Rewards:** The contract where users initially stake their tokens.
 * **Token to Forward Rewards To:** The ERC20 token contract that issues tokens when staking and to which the rewards will be forwarded to the users holding such staked tokens.

-**Press Add:** Don't forget to press "Add" once you've set the Recipient of the _"Initial rewards"_ and _"Token to forward rewards to"_.
+**Press Add:** Don't forget to press *Add* once you have set the Recipient of the *Initial rewards* and *Token to forward rewards to*.
 This ensures the rewards are forwarded to the users who have staked the token you want to incentivize.

 For more details on ERC20 Forwarders check out this [page](../../merkl-mechanisms/architecture-and-technical-overview/erc20-mechanisms.md).

 **Details:**

-* **Deposit URL:** Provide the deposit URL where users can participate in the campaign.
-This URL should direct them to the relevant page for participating in the campaign.
+* **Name your Snapshot:** Provide the name of your snapshot.

 6. **Preview Transaction**

 * Double-check all the information entered for accuracy.
-Once you've finished configuring your campaign, proceed by pressing the "Preview Transaction" button.
+Once you have finished configuring your campaign, proceed by pressing the *Preview Transaction* button.

 <figure><img src="../../.gitbook/assets/token-snapshot-preview-transaction.png" alt=""><figcaption></figcaption></figure>